-As part of the company's overall gross claims outstanding, the IBNR account represents the largest liability for the company.
+Share of Technical Provisions" and Note 22 "Technical Provisions" As part of the company's overall gross claims outstanding, the IBNR account represents the largest liability for the company.
 As such, the true and fair presentation of the company's financial position and operating results depends, to a significant degree, on the reasonableness of IBNR.
 The valuation of gross claims outstanding, specifically IBNR, is highly judgemental, and involves the use of a variety of actuarial estimation techniques and assumptions (specifically claims inflation, expected development patterns and expected loss ratios) that have high estimation uncertainty, with a potential range of reasonable outcomes greater than our materiality for the financial statements as a whole.
-Small movements in those assumptions can have a material effect on valuation of IBNR.
-We therefore identified the valuation of gross claims IBNR and related recoverable from reinsurers on claims IBNR as a significant risk and a key audit matter.

-With the support of our own actuarial specialists, we have:

-- Performed independent projections on selected classes of business, covering those classes that have the highest estimation uncertainty based on Q1 2023 data and compared the results with the reserves recorded by the company both at a class and aggregate level. - Challenged actuarial methodologies and compared them against recognised actuarial practices. - Challenged assumptions used in the valuation of IBNR for classes with high estimation uncertainty, but which are less material.
-This included performing a combination of benchmarking the company's assumptions against those used in the market for similar lines of business, conducting diagnostic tests to assess whether the method used align with development patterns and loss ratios suggested by the data and recalculating the company's estimates to ensure computational accuracy. - Analysed movements in ultimate losses and actual vs. expected analyses for the remaining classes of business. - Performed independent projections, methodology and assumptions review, and movements analysis on actuarial reserves arising from the Lexington business. - For classes which are independently projected at the interim period, we updated our testing as at 31 December 2023 ('period-end') by evaluating management's process of updating the actuarial reserves (including the level of rigor applied in updating management's assumptions through to period-end) and challenged management's period-end estimates by analysing actuarial experience versus expectations and updating our period-end best estimate and alternative estimate range of actuarial reserves. - Analysed the historical net to gross reinsurance claims ratios and the in-force reinsurance arrangements to evaluate the net of reinsurance IBNR for classes independently projected and where we have reviewed their methodology and assumptions.

-We performed the procedures above over the valuation of IBNR and related recoverables from reinsurers, without control reliance, as the nature of the account balance is such that we would expect to obtain sufficient audit evidence through substantive procedures alone.
+Small movements in those assumptions can have a material effect on valuation of gross claims IBNR and related recoverable from reinsurers on claims IBNR as a significant risk and a key audit matter. that have the highest estimation uncertainty based on Q1 2024 data and compared the results with the reserves recorded by the company both at a class and aggregate level.
+Challenged actuarial methodologies and assumptions used in the valuation of IBNR for classes with high estimation uncertainty, but which are of less significance.
+This included performing a combination of benchmarking the company's assumptions against those used in the market for similar lines of business, conducting diagnostic tests to assess whether the method used align with development patterns and loss ratios suggested by the data and recalculating the company's estimates to ensure computational accuracy.
+Analysed movements in ultimate losses and actual vs. expected analyses for the remaining classes based on Q4 2023, Q1 2024 and Q4 2024 data for the remaining classes of business.
+Performed independent projections, methodology and assumptions review, and movements analysis on actuarial reserves arising from the Lexington business.
+Conducted a roll-forward to Q4 on the classes independently projected, and on the remaining classes analysed movements in actual experience over the roll-forward period.
+Analysed the historical net to gross reinsurance claims ratios and the in-force reinsurance agreements to evaluate the net of reinsurance BNR for classes independently projected and where we have reviewed their methodology and assumptions.
+Evaluated the appropriateness of the margin to be applied to the actuarial best estimate by considering the allowance for uncertainties inherent in the data and assumptions used in the estimate.
+Our observations Based on our procedures, we found the valuation of gross claims IBNR and related recoverable from reinsurers on claims IBNR to be reasonable.
+Risk of inappropriate revenue recognition (including mandatory fraud risk) We performed the following procedures: Valuation of accrued pipeline premiums - £213.7 million (2023 - £193.3 million) Refer to Note 3.2 "Critical Accounting Estimates and Judgements - Pipeline premiums and associated loss reserve" and Note 2.3.2 "Revenue Recognition - Gross Premiums Written" Obtained an understanding of the process of calculating accrued pipeline premiums.
+Evaluated the design and implementation of controls around the valuation of accrued pipeline premiums.
+Performed look back procedures to validate the accuracy of the company's previous estimates, by analysing actuals to estimates, and investigating any significant variances.

-Our observations

-Based on our procedures, we found the valuation of gross claims IBNR and related recoverable from reinsurers on claims IBNR to be reasonable.

-Risk of inappropriate revenue recognition (including mandatory fraud risk)

-Valuation of accrued pipeline premiums - £193.3 million (2022 - £193.3 million)

-Refer to Note 3.2 "Critical Accounting Estimates and Judgements - Pipeline premiums and associated loss reserve" and Note 2.3.2 "Revenue Recognition - Gross Premiums Written"